Last Updated: February 22, 2022

 - How to Add a Slide Off A Deck

-With a newly turned three year old in the house and many playgrounds still off-limits for COVID reason, I decided to add a slide to the back deck last summer.
-I had almost placed my order for the slide in the spring.
+With a newly turned three year old in the house (and many playgrounds closed for COVID reasons), I decided to add a slide to the back deck.
+I had almost placed my order for the slide the previous spring.
 But I waited a week and boom, they were all sold out.
 EVERYWHERE.
-Turns out, I wasn’t the only person dreaming of creating their own backyard slide.
+Turns out, I wasn’t the only person dreaming of creating their own backyard slide in 2020.
 It seems like everyone was building a playhouse, treehouse, fort, playground etc. By the time the affordable slides were back in stock, it was almost fall.
 So I ended up doing this project as kind of a fall birthday gift for my son.
-We had a small Little Tikes slide ($35 from Amazon or Target) that we used as an indoor slide in winter.
+Previously, we just had a small Little Tikes slide that we used as an indoor slide in winter.
 So this deck slide is quite an upgrade!

 5 Things to Consider Before Adding a Playground Slide to Your Deck or Porch: